ash/raku-course/essentials/conditional-checks/comparing-numbers/index.md

 {% include menu.html %}

-To compare two numbers, use the following operators, which are quite obvious if you are familiar with other programming languages.
+To compare two numbers, use the following operators.
+All of them are quite obvious if you are familiar with other programming languages.

 `==` | Equal
 `!=` | Not equal